YIELD: WE BELONG TO THE LAND

 SPARK!
-Creative Lab invites the public to experience and participate in creating YIELD: WE BELONG TO THE LAND, a 10-week creative investigation into our collective presence at 11 NW 11th St. — the site of Oklahoma Contemporary’s new home — culminating in an immersive, interactive public performance on May 26.
+Creative Lab invited the public to experience and participate in creating YIELD: WE BELONG TO THE LAND, a 10-week creative investigation into our collective presence at 11 NW 11th St. — the site of Oklahoma Contemporary’s new home — which culminated in an immersive, interactive public performance on May 26.

 In the decades since Oklahoma’s iconic line, “we belong to the land,” was written, both we and the land have changed.
 Who are we?
 What does belonging mean now?
 How does this land inform us?
 If we were to engage, imagine and interact with the land beneath us in new and memorable ways, could we accurately reflect and honor its heritage while adding layers of the physical, cultural and social identities that shape its character?
 How might the exploration itself create new pathways for belonging?

-Responding to Maren Hassinger’s sculptural installation, Nature, Sweet Nature, currently on view at Oklahoma Contemporary, SPARK!
-Creative Lab seeks to combine in-depth community dialogue and multidisciplinary artistic response to embody the rich complex layers that inform one small parcel of land in Oklahoma City.
-We warmly encourage artists of all disciplines and the general public to participate in open workshops and contribute their unique voice to YIELD’s creation.
+Responding to Maren Hassinger’s sculptural installation, Nature, Sweet Nature, on view at Oklahoma Contemporary, SPARK!
+Creative Lab sought to combine in-depth community dialogue and multidisciplinary artistic response to embody the rich complex layers that inform one small parcel of land in Oklahoma City.
+We warmly encouraged artists of all disciplines and the general public to participate in open workshops and contribute their unique voice to YIELD’s creation.

 Tilling the Soil: Panel Discussion | Open Workshop 1